 (Stats Perform) – Call it May Madness in FCS college football, the Final Four is here.

-The two spots in the spring national championship game will be determined by the semifinals on Saturday.
+The two spots in the spring national championship game will be determined in the semifinals on Saturday.

 A preview capsule:

 Delaware (7-0) at No. 1 seed South Dakota State (7-1)

 Site – Dana J. Dykhouse Stadium in Brookings, South Dakota

 Kickoff – Noon ET

 TV Coverage – ESPN